 If a trust (even if the trustees are non-resident) owns UK residential real estate, it is now subject to IHT even if held by an underlying non-UK company.
 IHT charges can occur on adding UK real estate to a trust, whilst it is held by the trust and when it leaves the trust.

 If the person who creates the trust (called the settlor) can benefit from it, he or she can be treated as owing its UK real estate for IHT purposes and be taxed accordingly.
 Also, a UK resident settlor who can benefit from the trust can be liable to pay UK income tax and CGT on the income or gains of the trust and also of any underlying company of the trust as they arise.

-A trust is subject to CGT disposals of UK real estate on the same principles (including the 30 deadlines for filing returns from 6 April 2020) as an individual.
-If UK real estate is held by an underlying company, company tax rules on gains apply instead.
+A non-UK resident trust is subject to CGT on disposals of UK real estate (and shares in UK-property rich companies) on the same principles as a non-UK resident individual.
+If UK real estate is held by an underlying company, the UK corporation tax rules on gains on disposals apply instead.

-There are special IHT, income tax, CGT and SDLT rules depending on whether anyone is entitled to occupy/ use trust-owned UK real estate or to any income generated by it.
+There are special IHT, income tax, CGT and SDLT rules for trusts depending on whether anyone is entitled to occupy/ use trust-owned UK real estate or to any income generated by it.

 By a collective investment scheme (CIS)